-They have been tempted into convincing themselves that complaining works because they may get a temporary satisfaction to what they think is the answer for what they need and therefore, stop praying because they believe that answers to pray takes too long.
+For whatever reason, some people find it more easier to complain than to pray.
+They have been tempted into convincing themselves that complaining works because they may get a temporary satisfaction to what they think is the answer for what they need and therefore, stop praying because they believe that answers to prayer takes too long.

 Oh what great lies and deceptive thoughts the enemy brings in his attempt to make us believe that persistent prayer to the Father is useless.

 Believe it or not but PRAYER WORKS!!!
 Not in our time, but in God's timing.